Whyzanet/WhyzaGC/README.md

 Blue Heartbeat LED/Neopixel is triggered by an EOL from the Gieger serial output.
 Should flash 1 per second as a result.
 If Geiger serial EOL data is not detected, the heartbeat will stop.

-Feather Huzzah ESP32 v2 Neopixel will flash purple every 60 secs when starting the radmon.org update and then will flash green when having completed a successful update, or red when aborting an unsuccessful update.
+Feather Huzzah ESP32 v2 Neopixel will flash purple every 60 secs when starting the radmon.org update and then will flash green when having completed a successful update, or red when detecting an unsuccessful update.

 OTA upgrading of compiled sketch .bin via WiFi using the following URL.